Domadelfin/library-assessment/README.md

-Sure!
-Here's a clean, general-purpose README.md file for your NestJS + Prisma Library Management System:

 Library Management System
 A backend application built with NestJS, Prisma, and PostgreSQL to manage books, authors, users, borrowing history, and book copies in a library system.